Construction of genuine multipartite entangled states: Introduction

 Therefore, it is difficult to construct GME states.
 As far as we know, there are scattered results on the construction of GME states.
-In this work we try to figure out how to construct a GME state of more parties from two GME states of less parties.
+In experiment, the more parties share the genuine entanglement, the more useful such genuine entanglement is.
+However, it is more difficult to characterize the genuine entanglement of more parties.
+For this reason, in this work we try to figure out how to construct a GME state of more parties from two GME states of less parties.
 Due to this motivation, we first propose a different product of two states dependent on the Kronecker product.
 Denote the proposed product by $\a\ox_{K_c}\b$ for $m$-partite state $\alpha$ and $n$-partite $\beta$, $m\leq n$.
 It is defined by only applying the Kronecker product on some subsystems of $\a$ and $\b$.
 Thus, the product $\a\ox_{K_c}\b$ is a multipartite state of partites more than $n$.
 We mainly investigate whether the two GME states $\a$ and $\b$ can guarantee $\a\ox_{K_c}\b$ is a GME state.
 This problem is formulated by Conjecture \ref{cj:aotimesb}.
 Let's recall the two common products in quantum information theory to better understand the product $\a\ox_{K_c}\b$, and thus Conjecture \ref{cj:aotimesb}.
 The first one is the tensor product, denoted by $\a\ox\b$, which represents an $(n+m)$-partite state.
 The second one is the Kronecker product, denoted by $\a\ox_K\b$, which represents an $n$-partite state supported on the Kronecker product of the two Hilbert spaces which $\alpha$ and $\beta$ are supported on respectively.
 Since $\a\ox_{K_c}\b$ is closely connected to $\a\ox_K\b$ in form, the characterization of the multipartite entanglement of $\a\ox_K\b$ enables us to see the features of the multipartite entanglement of $\a\ox_{K_c}\b$ better.
 When $\a$ and $\b$ are both pure states, we characterize the separability of $\alpha\ox_K\beta$ by Lemma \ref{le:indexset}.
 When $\a$ and $\b$ are both mixed states, the characterization of the entanglement of $\alpha\ox_K\beta$ is given by Lemma \ref{le:rdmge}.
 Then we focus on Conjecture \ref{cj:aotimesb}.
 We study it from the point of ranges of $\alpha$ and $\beta$, and derive our first main result Theorem \ref{le:conjmulti} for Conjecture \ref{cj:aotimesb} (i).
 We next show our second main result Theorem \ref{le:2r2oxr2} for Conjecture \ref{cj:aotimesb} (ii) using the SLOCC equivalence.
 Our main results present a systematical method to construct GME states of more parties.
 Moreover, there is another fundamental problem related to the two products.
 That is to determine the Schmidt ranks of $\ket{\psi}\ox\ket{\phi}$ and $\ket{\psi}\ox_K\ket{\phi}$ for given $\ket{\psi}$ and $\ket{\phi}$.
 Although it is also known as an NP-hard problem, there have been some attempts at this problem in recent years \cite{tensorrankcm18,tensorranklc18}.

 The remainder of the paper is organized as follows.
 In Sec. \ref{sec:pre}, we define GME states and the Kronecker product formally, and introduce the background information related to them as preliminaries.
 In Sec. \ref{sec:res=multige}, we characterize the entanglement of $\a\ox_K\b$ for pure $\a,~\b$, and mixed $\a,~\b$ in Sec. \ref{subsec:pure} and Sec. \ref{subsec:mix} respectively.
 Next, in Sec. \ref{sec:n+2}, we investigate the main problem Conjecture \ref{cj:aotimesb} in this paper, which involves a novel product based on the Kronecker product.
 We partially prove Conjecture \ref{cj:aotimesb}, and thus present a method to systematically construct GME states of more parties.
 Finally, the concluding remarks are given in Sec. \ref{sec:con}.